Floorp-Projects/Floorp/remote/test/puppeteer/docs/api.md

 However, you should use `puppeteer-core` if:
 - you're building another end-user product or library atop of DevTools protocol.
 For example, one might build a PDF generator using `puppeteer-core` and write a custom `install.js` script that downloads [`headless_shell`](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) instead of Chromium to save disk space.
 - you're bundling Puppeteer to use in Chrome Extension / browser with the DevTools protocol where downloading an additional Chromium binary is unnecessary.
+- you're building a set of tools where `puppeteer-core` is one of the ingredients and you want to postpone `install.js` script execution until Chromium is about to be used.

 When using `puppeteer-core`, remember to change the *include* line: